ineed2subtim/twine/README.md

 If your local system operating system is MACos, run the steps mentioned here: [MACos_setup](MACos_setup.md) <br>

-## Setup environment for Fabric experiments
+## Setup environment for FABRIC experiments

 Download the following files from your FABRIC Jupyter environment to your local system in a directory /path/to/file: <br>
 ```